atejeda/simpled/README.md

 * stop: return 0, removes the pid file and kill the process with SIGKILL
 * status: return 0 if process exists based on the pid written on the pidfile, anything else on error

 All the stdout and stderr process to be daemonized is redirected to the logfile.
-I have disabled chdir to / so this might block you mounted dirs.
+I have disabled chdir to / so this might block your mounted dirs.